kohilsharma/newsneuron/README.md

 This will:
 1. Process news articles from your dataset
-2. Generate embeddings using OpenAI
+2. Generate embeddings using free local models
 3. Extract entities using spaCy NER
 4. Populate both Supabase and Neo4j databases